 The rental rate for Residence Hall Rooms include all utilities, cable TV in common areas, high-speed Internet, and rooms come fully furnished.
 Students can select on their housing application whether they would like a double- or single-occupancy room (though availability for single-occupancy rooms is limited).

 Wheeler Terrace Apartments

 The support of dorm life meets the independence of apartment living with the Wheeler Terrace Apartments.
 Wheeler Terrace are two-bedroom apartments (rented separately, by the bedroom) shared with another student.
 While Wheeler students (and indeed all students!) are able to purchase a meal plan, a meal plan is not required.
 Wheeler Terrace allows students to have a little more freedom and cook their own meals while still experiencing activities and benefits of living on campus.
 Wheeler Terrace is available to returning sophomore students or students over the age of 19.
-The rental rate includes all utilities, cable TV, high-speed Internet, and local telephone.
+The rental rate includes all utilities, high-speed Internet, and local telephone.

 Independent living with customization potential.
 Civic features one-bedroom unfurnished

 The application for the Civic Apartments is located in the housing software system.
 When selecting available housing application forms in the system, select “2023 – 2024 Civic/Thorson (2023 – 2024 Civic and Thorson Apartment Lease Term).”
 If you are a UW-C or UND student and therefore unable to log into the housing software system, please contact Megan Schafer (email@example.com) to receive a paper version of the application.